netgen/local-development-setup/nginx/README.md

 ## 1 Install

-## 1.1 Install on MacOS using MacPorts
+## 1.1 Install on macOS using MacPorts

 ```console
 sudo port install nginx
 ```

-## 1.2 Install on MacOS using Homebrew
+## 1.2 Install on macOS using Homebrew

 ```console
 brew install nginx